Accesso effettuato come:

 How to tackle the climate emergency while encouraging travel hosted by Touch Stay

-COP26 preview hosted by Short Term Rentalz and also co-wrote an article for Earth Day for them.
+COP26 preview hosted by Short Term Rentalz and I also co-wrote an article for Earth Day for them.

 I was one of the first speakers on new podcast The Green Path.